Welcome drink in Athens; full buffet breakfast daily; 3 lunches; 7 three-course dinners with wine

 Day 7 METEORA AREA–THERMOPYLAE–ATHENS

 Today’s highlight is a guided visit to THERMOPYLAE, the site of the heroic battle of Leonidas’ 300 doomed Spartans against Xerxes’ huge Persian army.
 On the way back to Athens, your Tour Director will tell you about Thebes, the setting of Sophocles’ Oedipus Rex, and Marathon, where 10,000 Athenians defeated more than twice that number of Persian invaders in 490 BC.
-Tonight, enjoy an optional dinner at a local restaurant.
+Tonight, you may wish to join an optional dinner at a local restaurant.

 Day 8 ATHENS–LAVRION/PIRAEUS (EMBARKATION)–MYKONOS

-This morning, head for Lavrion/Piraeus, where you will sail into the deep-blue waters of the Aegean Sea.
+Arrive in Lavrion/Piraeus, and sail into the deep-blue waters of the Aegean Sea.
 Later, dock at the mountainous island of Mykonos with its characteristic windmills and dazzling white houses.
 Time to wander through narrow paved streets before returning on board.

 Day 9 CRUISING: KUSADASI, TURKEY–PATMOS, GREECE

 Two ports of call today.
 First, Kusadasi on the Turkish coast.
 Visit the fascinating Greek, Roman, and Byzantine excavations of EPHESUS.
-Next, discover the tiny Greek island of PATMOS, where St. John the Divine wrote the Revelation.
-Also see the Grotto of the Apocalypse.
+Next, join an optional excursion to discover the tiny Greek island of Patmos, and see the Grotto of the Apocalypse.

 Day 10 CRUISING: HERAKLION, CRETE–SANTORINI, GREECE

 First port of call today is Heraklion on Crete.
 A few miles away is KNOSSOS, the center of the 3000 BC Minoan civilization.
 Afternoon call (weather permitting) at Santorini, the “Black Pearl of the Aegean.”
-Join one of the optional shore excursions either to the volcano or up to the cliff-top village of Oia for one of the world’s most breathtaking panoramas.
+The optional shore excursion takes you to the cliff-top village of Oia for one of the world’s most breathtaking panoramas.

 Day 11 LAVRION/PIRAEUS (DISEMBARKATION)–ATHENS